Zofware/www.simplesportscaster.com/docs/_projects/2020-11-14-rugged-tablet.md

 [Seattle United FC](https://www.seattleunited.com) asked us to build three SimpleSportsCaster live streaming tablets to go with the [Hi-Pod](https://www.hipod.com) systems they already use to record their [ECNL](https://www.theecnl.com/) games.
 Beyond needing to work with the Hi-Pod cameras, the main requirement was that the tablets had to be rugged enough to handle frequent use by parent volunteers in rainy Seattle weather.

-After some discussion with the club, we decided build around the [Dell Rugged Extreme Tablet](https://www.dell.com/en-us/work/shop/laptops/12-7220-rugged-extreme/spd/latitude-12-7220-tablet) because of its durability and weather resistance.
-We attached the tablet and all the accessories to the [PadHoldr Iron L7202](https://padholder.com/products/rugged-12-mount) mounting plate and then the entire system clamps onto the Hi-Pod pole using parts from [Ram Mounts](https://www.rammount.com) and [Manfrotto](https://www.manfrotto.com).
+After some discussion with the club, we decided to build around the [Dell Rugged Extreme Tablet](https://www.dell.com/en-us/work/shop/laptops/12-7220-rugged-extreme/spd/latitude-12-7220-tablet) because of its durability and weather resistance.
+We attached the tablet and all the accessories to the [PadHoldr Iron L7202](https://padholder.com/products/rugged-12-mount) mounting plate and then clamped the entire system onto the Hi-Pod pole using parts from [Ram Mounts](https://www.rammount.com) and [Manfrotto](https://www.manfrotto.com).

 The end result was a durable, one-piece unit that quickly attaches to the Hi-Pod and gets the club live and on-the-air with minimal fuss.